Can Radon Levels Fluctuate Inside a House?

 Screenshot of the app on my phone on 1/15/2023.

-red by a company called AirThings and I urge everyone to have one in your home.
-Their website is… Airthings | The world’s leading radon and indoor air quality monitors Radon is the leading cause of lung cancer for non-smokers and 2nd only to cigarettes in causing lung cancer.
+and I urge everyone to have one in your home.
+Their website is… Airthings | check it out for the leading radon and indoor air quality monitors.
+Radon is the leading cause of lung cancer for non-smokers and 2nd only to cigarettes in causing lung cancer.
 Estimates are that 21,000 people die each year from radon caused lung cancer.

 Again, the AirThings monitor was installed in the late winter of 2022.
 Everything looked good and the monitor read, as I was expecting, in the 2.5pCi/L range.
 Then Spring arrived.
 What do many of us do when spring arrives and the outside temperature rises to the mid 60s or 70s?
 We open all the windows as we did.
 About 2 days later the AirThings app on my phone issued an alarm of sorts.
 MUCH to my surprise, it notified me that the radon level in my basement rose above 4.0!!!
 The radon training requires that the test be done while maintaining, “Closed House Conditions.”
 That means no open windows, refrain from using the fireplace, etc. Why, because as I experienced 1st hand, opening the windows and airing out the house can cause negative pressure inside the house.
 Naturally the house wants to equalize the pressure which, in my case, led to drawing radon into the basement.